SSE plc

-SSE plc (formerly Scottish and Southern Energy plc) is a multinational energy company headquartered in Perth, Scotland.
+SSE plc (formerly Scottish and Southern Energy plc) is a British multinational electricity company headquartered in Perth, Scotland.
 It is listed on the London Stock Exchange, and is a constituent of the FTSE 100 Index.

-SSE operates in the United Kingdom and Ireland.
+Its principal businesses include SSE Renewables, SSE Thermal, Scottish and Southern Electricity Networks, SSE Airtricity, SSE Energy Markets and SSE Energy Solutions.

 History

 Origins

 The company has its origins in two public sector electricity supply authorities.
 The former North of Scotland Hydro-Electric Board was founded in 1943 to design, construct and manage hydroelectricity projects in the Highlands of Scotland, and took over further generation and distribution responsibilities on the nationalisation of the electricity industry within the United Kingdom in 1948.

 The former Southern Electricity Board was created in 1948 to distribute electricity in Southern England.
 Whilst the Southern Electricity Board was a distribution only authority, with no power generation capacity of its own, the North of Scotland Hydro-Electric board was a broader spectrum organisation, with its own generating capabilities.

 Because of its history and location, the Hydro-Electric Board was responsible for most of the hydroelectric generating capacity in the United Kingdom.
 Both authorities were privatised in 1990/91, initially retaining their pre privatisation geographic and functional bases.
 The North of Scotland Hydro-Electric Board became Scottish Hydro-Electric, whilst the Southern Electricity Board became Southern Electric.
+They both later became part of Scottish and Southern Electricity Networks (SSEN) - Distribution.